 First things first: hydrolysed whey (as its name suggests) is whey protein that has been hydrolysed or ‘broken down’ into smaller fragments; generally referred to as peptides.
 A useful analogy is to think of hydrolysed whey protein as letters and words; where amino acids are the individual letters and the words are the peptides.
 Just like words, peptides can take on a variety of shapes and sizes.
 Peptides can be as small as two amino acids and as large as 50 amino acids.
 Whey protein hydrolysate is manufactured by submitting whey protein to digestive enzymes.
 These digestive enzymes cleave the whey protein at specific points along the protein chain; splitting the larger protein molecules into smaller ones2.
-The end result is a complex mixture of free amino acids and peptides of different chain length.
+The end result is a complex mixture of free amino acids and peptides of different chain lengths.
 So it’s largely the digestive enzymes used to hydrolyse whey protein that determine the particular specifications and composition of the resultant hydrolysed whey protein.
 Understanding the difference in specifications between hydrolysed whey proteins is the key to making an empowered decision about the best hydrolysate for your needs.

 Benefits of Whey Protein Hydrolysates

-Before delving into the detail about how whey hydrolysates are manufactured and their differences, it's useful to be reminded of their many benefits.
+Before delving into the detail of how whey hydrolysates are manufactured and their differences, it's useful to be reminded of their many benefits.
 Whey protein hydrolysates have been shown to have a number of distinct benefits over normal whey proteins.
 These benefits are principally the result of the unique structure of hydrolysed whey proteins and their respective peptide content.
 Benefits include: